The complex and quaternionic quantum bit from relativity of simultaneity on an interferometer: General two-level systems

+A classical two-level system (bit) is qualitatively different from a quantum one (qubit).
+In the classical case knowing the probability that the system is in one of the two mutually exclusive alternatives is sufficient to totally predict every aspect of its behaviour, whereas in quantum theory this is not the case.
+Quantum theory also admits the {\em coherent superposition} of possibilities, allowing for interference effects between actions taken on the two possibilities, as opposed to classical theory that only allows for probabilistic \mbox{mixing}.

+The additional information in the qubit beyond the classical two possibilities may be represented by statistics associated with additional {\em complementary measurements}: alternative measurements that could be made on the qubit, whose outcomes cannot be simultaneously predicted (due to the uncertainty principle).
+In complex quantum theory, one can find two further complementary measurements in addition to the classical one.
+By taking the simultaneously possible expectation values for these three measurements, and representing them as a vector in Euclidean space, one arrives at the three-dimensional Bloch ball.

-We will consider a wider framework than quantum theory.
-There has recently been a wave of research results deriving the formalism of quantum theory from simple physical principles~\cite{Hardy01,DakicBrukner,Fuchs02,Fivel10,ChiribellaDP11,MasanesM11,MullerM13,BarnumMU14}.
+There has recently been a wave of research results deriving the formalism of quantum theory from simple physical postulates~\cite{Hardy01,DakicBrukner,Fuchs02,Fivel10,ChiribellaDP11,MasanesM11,MullerM13,BarnumMU14}.
 In most of these approaches, the first step is to prove that a two-level system is described by a ball state space; simple assumptions on the information-theoretic behaviour of a generalised bit lead to a natural generalization of the three-dimensional Bloch ball: the $d$-dimensional Bloch ball.
-These ball state spaces also feature in experimental proposals like Peres'~\cite{Peres79}, and will thus be our subject of study here.

-Let us formalise a generalised setup for a system allowing for $d$ such complementary measurements.
+Let us now formalise a generalised setup for a system consisting of $d$ such complementary measurements.
 The state $\omega$ of such a two-level system is an element of the $d$-dimensional Euclidean unit ball $B^d\equiv\{x\in\mathbb{R}^d\,\,|\,\, |x|\leq 1\}$.
-States $\omega$ on the surface of the ball, i.e.\ with $|\omega|=1$, are called \emph{pure}, all others \emph{mixed}.
-Two-outcome measurements are described by vectors $\vec{e}\in\mathbb{R}^d$ with $|\vec{e}|=1$; the probability of the first outcome, if measured on state $\omega\in B^d$, is $(1+\vec{e}\cdot \vec{\omega})/2$, and that of the second outcome is $(1-\vec{e}\cdot\vec{\omega})/2$.
-Transformations which map states to states are given by $d\times d$ orthogonal matrices $R$ acting on $\vec{\omega}$.
+Two-outcome measurements are described by vectors $e\in\mathbb{R}^d$ with $|e|=1$; the probability of the first outcome, if measured on state $\omega\in B^d$, is $(1+e\cdot \omega)/2$, and that of the second outcome is $(1-e\cdot\omega)/2$.
+Transformations which map states to states are given by $d\times d$ orthogonal matrices $R$ acting on $\omega$.
 They are \emph{reversible} because by applying $R^{-1}=R^T$, the effect of $R$ can be undone.
 In general, one has a compact group $\mathcal{G}\subseteq {\rm O}(d)$ that describes the set of all physically possible reversible transformations on the states.
-For simplicity, we will in this paper disregard transformations that are not reversible.

 For $d=1$, the unit ball becomes a line segment, and we recover a classical bit. $\omega=+1$ and $\omega'=-1$ are the two distinct configurations of a classical spin, and the values in between correspond to probabilistic mixtures.
 The only non-trivial reversible transformation is the bit flip $R=-\id$, and thus taken together with the trivial transformation $\id$, we see $\mathcal{G}=\mathbb{Z}_2$.